dialvare/SNO_vGPU/README.md

 Speed.#2.........:   495.1 MH/s (24.76ms) @ Accel:1024 Loops:512 Thr:1 Vec:16

 ```

-Note that the GPU device is skipped and the HashCat software is only using the Intel Xeon CPU device.
+Note that the GPU device is skipped and the HashCat software is only using the *Intel Xeon CPU* device.
 As expected, the ‘hashes per second’ rate decreases as the complexity of the algorithm used increases.
 The interesting part here is comparing the MH/s rates under the same Hash-Mode, with the ones we’re going to obtain by running it using the vGPU device.

 ### Results using vGPU:

-We can identity the Tesla M60 vGPU in the OpenCl Info section with Platform ID #2 and Backend Device ID #3.
-We can test the performance using the GPU by running the following command:
+We can identity the Tesla M60 vGPU in the *OpenCl Info* section with *Platform ID #2* and *Backend Device ID #3*.
+We can test the performance using the **GPU** by running the following command:

 ```
 $ /hashcat.bin -b -D 2 -d 3